+When you are actively working, NYSHIP is usually primary for you and your dependents.
 As a retiree, Medicare becomes primary to your NYSHIP coverage as soon as you become eligible for Medicare unless you or your dependent is in a coordination period due to end-stage renal disease.
 If you do not enroll in Part B, The Empire Plan or your NYSHIP HMO (non-Medicare Advantage) will not pay for any medical expenses that Medicare would have covered.
 If you do not enroll in Medicare Parts A and B, you will not be eligible for NYSHIP coverage under a NYSHIP Medicare Advantage HMO.

 The same rules apply to your dependents covered under NYSHIP.
-Failure to enroll in Medicare could reduce or terminate the benefits available under NYSHIP.
+Failure to enroll in Medicare when primary will reduce or terminate the benefits available under NYSHIP.